raspberrypilearning/cd-beginner-python-sushi/en/step_7.md

 # Loop as long as "my_number" is less than 100
 while(my_number < 100):
-    # Ask the user for a number
+    # Ask users for a number
     my_number = input("Hello "+name+" please pick a number that's bigger than 100")
-    # Convert the user's answer from a string to an integer
+    # Convert users' answer from a string to an integer
     my_number = int(my_number)
     print("Your number is "+str(my_number))
     # Check if the number is bigger than 100